pianobooster/PianoBooster/README.md

 To hear music from the computer you will need a General Midi compatible sound synthesizer.
 While there are many possible choices for the Linux (Timidity, FluidSynth), the easiest way is to use Timidity.
+Timidity is BSD Unix is not workable, please use FluidSynth.

 This must be started before Pianobooster, and also allows to load custom Soundfonts.

-Install RPM, DEB, ARCH, etc. package.
+Install RPM, DEB, ARCH, TGZ etc. package.

-Packages for Linux are available in repositories of distributions [here](https://pkgs.org/download/pianobooster).
+Packages for Linux and BSD Unix are available in repositories of distributions [here](https://pkgs.org/download/pianobooster).

-Packages for Linux are available in OBS repository:
+Packages for Linux (not for BSD Unix) are available in OBS repository:

 [pianobooster](https://software.opensuse.org/download.html?project=home%3Aloginov_alex_valer&package=pianobooster)